CodePushGo/website/src/content/blog/en/developing-cross-platform-apps-with-capacitorjs.md.md

 > **Note**: iOS app development is only possible on a macOS device.

-## ‣ Setting Up Your Capacitor Project
+## ‣ Setting Up Your React Native Project

-To create a Capacitor application, navigate to your desired folder and execute the following command in your terminal:
+To create a React Native application, navigate to your desired folder and execute the following command in your terminal:

 ```
 npm init @capacitor/app
 ```

 Follow the prompts to install the package and set up your project.
-With Capacitor v3, your project directory should look like this:
+With React Native v3, your project directory should look like this:

 ```
 www/